Kotlin/KEEP/proposals/context-receivers.md

 you likely intended it to do. **Don't do this**.

-A rule of thumb is that the names of functions available on the context receivers should be distinct from the functions available on the top-level in your application.
+A rule of thumb is that the names of functions available on the context receivers should be distinct from the functions available at the top-level in your application.

 > For the same reason, it is a bad idea to add language support for any kind of default values for contextual receivers, as it will make a similar mistake (of forgetting to pass the context along) undetectable during compilation.